 The Children of Eris

-For the first time since he had been summoned, Abaddon was on his first assignment for the Demon Emperor.
+Abaddon was on his first assignment for the Demon Emperor.

-That, however, was not his master’s style.
+That, however, was not the Dark Lord’s style.

 “Why do I have to sneak about like a rat in the sewers?”
 Abaddon mumbled, his boots crushing the rocks he stepped on them.
-“Why is it that the Dark Lord hasn’t given me anything to do since we took the castle?
+“Why is it that the Lord Emperor hasn’t given me anything to do since we took the castle?
 Why do Mania and Mímir get to do everything and I have to sit back at the castle doing nothing?”

 Abaddon roared and threw his fist into a nearby mountain, leaving a massive crater in the side of it.
 He began taking quick, sharp breaths as the anger that had pent up inside of him was unleashed, but, before he was fully consumed by it, he remembered the warnings he’d been given by the Demon Emperor.